KlausGrosser/stunning-guacamole/README.md

-# Steps to create a local and remote repository, and how to link them afterwards:
+# How to make a pull request and make vhanges to a remote repo
-* Create a new repo in GitHub
-* Open the Terminal App and create a new folder.
-* Go to the new folder and clone the Github repo: `git clone <https> or <ssh>`
-* Create a README file : `nano README.md`
-* ´Add text to the file.
-Then add the file and commit the sile, and finally push the file to upload it to the GitHub repo:
-* `insert text` `^X` `git add-commit -m "instructions"` `git push`
-* Go to Github and refresh the repo to see the new changes.
+1. Head to the GitHub repo you want to contribute to.
-* Enjoy!
+2. Created your own fork.
+3. Clone your fork and create a new branch.
+4. Make your changes.
+5. Stage (add) and committ the file.
+6. Push the changed file to upstream/main.
+7. Create a pull request from GitHub.
+8. Request will be reviewed.
+9. Fetch the branch in Github.
+10. Update local repo with `git pull upstream main`  in terminal.

+Please feel free to add more info if I missed something or if the list can be more specific/complete.
+Thnx!